 Our core purpose is: To bring people together to enrich lives through learning.

-Our strategy comprises three core goals:
+Our new strategy comprises three core goals:

-- 1. We will put our audience at the heart of everything we do. - 2.
-We will grow sustainably to benefit our diverse communities' needs. - 3.
-We will help forge a positive future for learning for life.
+- 1. We put our students at the heart of everything we do

+- 2. We have a commitment to excellence

+- 3. We deliver social and community value